The Church of Jesus Christ of Latter-day Saints in Hungary

 The Church of Jesus Christ of Latter-day Saints in Hungary refers to the Church of Jesus Christ of Latter-day Saints (LDS Church) and its members in Hungary.
 There were 75 members in Hungary in 1990.
-There were 5,259 members in 21 congregations as of December 2022.
+There were 5,274 members in 21 congregations as of December 2025.

 History

 On June 24, 1988, the church received legal recognition from the Hungarian government.
 On October 17, 1989, the first meetinghouse in Hungary was dedicated.
 The Book of Mormon was published in Hungarian in 1991.
 In 2003, a complex housing the mission office and home, a chapel, Church Educational System offices, classrooms, and an activity area was completed and dedicated in Budapest.
 The Budapest Hungary Stake, Hungary's first, was organized on June 4, 2006.

+The church is one of 27 denominations officially recognized under Act C of Hungary’s Fundamental Law of 2011, which established a new process by which religious entities are recognized within the country.

-In 2022, during the Ukrainian refugee crisis, the LDS Church found and funded an organization renting an entire 62-room hotel in Hungary and assisting covering the rental cost at the hotel..
-This can house up to three hundred women and children for short-term stays.
+In 2022, during the Ukrainian refugee crisis, the LDS Church reportedly provided funding to an organization renting the entirety of a 62-room hotel in Hungary.
+The facility was intended to house up to three hundred women and children for short-term stays.

 Church membership and organization

 Stakes and districts

 The Book of Mormon in Hungarian.

-As of February 2023, the following stake and districts were located in Hungary:
+As of August 2026, the following stake and districts were located in Hungary: